-There is a 25% discount for articles where the corresponding author is a British Society of Gastroenterology member and a 25% discount is available where the corresponding author has reviewed for BMJ Open Gastroenterology within the previous 12 months.
+There is a 30% discount for articles where the corresponding author is a British Society of Gastroenterology member and a 25% discount is available where the corresponding author has reviewed for BMJ Open Gastroenterology within the previous 12 months.
 These discounts cannot be combined.

 For more information on open access, funder compliance, discounts and waivers please refer to the BMJ Author Hub open access page.

 BMJ Open Gastroenterology submissions are predominantly unsolicited, all articles submitted are subject to peer review.
 The journal operates single blind peer review whereby the names of the reviewers are hidden from the author; usually two external reviewer reports are obtained before an Original research or Review article is accepted for publication.
 Manuscripts authored by a member of a journal’s editorial team are independently peer reviewed; an editor will have no input or influence on the peer review process or publication decision for their own article.
 For more information on what to expect during the peer review process please refer to BMJ Author Hub – your paper’s journey.

 BMJ is committed to transparency.
 Every article we publish includes a description of its provenance (commissioned or not commissioned) and whether it was internally or externally peer reviewed.